Héctor Manuel Moya Cessa: Life

-In classical optics he has shown that the Bohm potential can be used to explain the Gouy phase.
+In Optics he has shown that the Bohm potential can be used to explain the Gouy phase.
 He has also shown that a GRIN medium, when studied beyond the paraxial approximation, generates an analogy with a quantum Kerr medium.
-By being able to generate non-classical states such as Schrödinger's cats (superposition of coherent states), separation of a Gaussian beam can be generated in this way without the use of beam splitters.
+By being able to generate non-classical states such as Schrödinger's cats (superposition of coherent states), the separation of a Gaussian beam can be generated in this way without the use of beam splitters.

-He has written three books involving Quantum Optics, Differential equations and Perturbation theory:
+He has written several books involving Quantum Optics, Differential equations and Perturbation theory: